-every year we put a little 4′ christmas tree in my kids’ room so they can decorate it with all the christmas decorations they make at home or at school. it’s “their” tree under which our elf likes to leave little gifts throughout the christmas season including new christmas pajamas and a movie on christmas eve.
+every year we put a little 4′ christmas tree in my kids’ room so they can decorate it with all the christmas decorations they make at home or at school. it’s “their” tree under which our elf likes to leave little gifts (check out these free printable christmas gift tags for those little gifts!) throughout the christmas season including new christmas pajamas and a movie on christmas eve.

 it seems that as they exit that preschool/kindergarten stage, however, they tend to make less and less of these cute little ornaments at school, so i’ve had to try to come up with ideas of things i can make with them at home. (in addition to ones like this diy candy wreath which are more complex and suited for adults.) this project for homemade woven star ornaments is perfect for them because a) they’re a little bit older so they can handle the little bit of coordination it takes to make these stars, b) they’re able to be around pins without injuring themselves or anyone else (i would not recommend this as an activity for toddlers for obvious reasons), c) i used to make these myself as a little girl. my mom always called them the star of david, and we actually used little pieces of tinfoil instead of patterned paper in the middle, but even so they make me feel all nostalgic and everything, and d) they are super inexpensive to make…i already had everything i needed at home to make these and even at that, these items cost very little money so even if i ran out of something it would cost almost nothing to go out and get more.